wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (b) that the question whether a surgical procedure should or should not be able to be performed on an animal by any person is a matter of public concern and that concern is so great that it needs to be removed by the making of an Order in Council under subsection (2).

-    (7) Every Order in Council made under this section is deemed to be a regulation for the purposes of the [Regulations (Disallowance) Act 1989][287] and the [Acts and Regulations Publication Act 1989][288].
+    (7) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][288] and must be presented to the House of Representatives under [section 41][289] of that Act.

+    Section 6(7): replaced, on 5 August 2013, by [section 77(3)][290] of the Legislation Act 2012 (2012 No 119).

 ##### 7 Notice of making of Order in Council